It’s never too early to prepare: 10 end-of-the-year fundraising strategies

 Why is the end of the year so important?

-Before we get into some of our strategies, let’s quickly talk about the end of the year and why it’s such an important time for nonprofit organizations.
+Before we get into some of our end-of-the-year fundraising strategies, let’s quickly talk about the end of the year and why it’s such an important time for nonprofit organizations.
 Not only do we have #GivingTuesday in November, but the holidays are a popular time of year for large fundraising events.
 In fact, 30 percent of donations occur during December.
 This again is why it’s so important to implement strategies that will help your organization capitalize on this particular time of the year.

 10 strategies to help you prepare for the end of the year

 There’s one general idea to keep in mind when you read through these strategies: Everyone is extra busy at the end of the year.
-Many of these strategies are intended to help your organization stand out during this busy time.
+Many of these end-of-the-year fundraising strategies are intended to help your organization stand out during this busy time.
 1. Develop a content schedule.
 Things get hectic very quickly once the holidays start approaching.
 Prepare your content ahead of time, and map out specific dates for when you will disseminate your information.
 A good start would be to schedule all of your social media posts as far out as you can go.